Flag

 Transparency International Corruption Index 30

 The Prevention of Corruption Act and the Public Procurement Act in Eswatini aim to combat corruption, particularly among public officials, but enforcement is inconsistent and often ineffective.
-Corruption allegations frequently involve personal relationships and bribery related to government contracts, with the National Development Plan identifying it as a major barrier to development.
-Although Eswatini is a signatory to various anti-corruption conventions, the Anti-Corruption Commission has struggled to bring cases to trial, and no U.S. firms have reported corruption as a barrier to foreign direct investment.
+Corruption allegations frequently involve personal relationships and bribery related to government contracts, with significant issues raised during the 2023 Sibaya parliament discussions.
+Although Eswatini is a signatory to various anti-corruption conventions, the Anti-Corruption Commission has struggled to bring cases to trial, and internal controls against bribery are not mandated by law.

 Economy